 Please fill out the form below and our team will get back you as soon as we can.

-View A-Z Checklist here
+Resource: A-Z Rebuild Checklist here

 The Keep Lahaina Home program provides grants to bridge those financial gaps for ‘ohana whose insurance proceeds have fallen short, making rebuilding possible for more local families.
 The typical financial gap for homeowners ranges from $200,000 to $400,000, although that shifts along with construction material prices and labor costs.